-If you have a suprapubic catheter (one that was surgically placed into the bladder through the lower abdomen), your healthcare provider will tell you how to clean your skin around the catheter.
+If you have a suprapubic catheter, your healthcare provider will tell you how to clean your skin around the catheter.
+This is a catheter that was surgically placed into the bladder through the lower abdomen.

 Check the tubing.
 If there are kinks, cracks, clogs, or you can’t see into the tubing, you’ll need to change to new tubing as you were shown by your healthcare provider.

 If the current tubing can still be used, wash it with soap and water.
 Always wash the tubing in the direction away from your body.
-Avoid pulling on the tubing.
+Don't pull on the tubing.

 Dry the tubing with a clean washcloth or paper towel.